stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/update.md

----
-layout: default
-title: Dapper Contrib - Update
+# Dapper Contrib - Update
-permalink: update
----

-{% include template-h1.html %}

 ## Description
 UPDATE a single or many entities.